abhishekacharya-hub/daily-coding-practice/README.md

 The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.

+Async keyword is used along with the function declaration which specifies that this function is now able to accept all types of asynchronous events on itself.
+Await basically waits for the results which are particularly to be fetched from the source from which that async function is about to fetch the data.

 ```javascript
 async function fetchMethod() {
   try {